As an Amazon Associate, I earn from qualifying purchases.

-For the next several weeks, Friday blog posts will highlight some of the informative lessons learned from the book Be Your Own Doctor by Dr. Isabelle A. Moser.
-She is a healing arts practitioner, a Hygienist who has used all available knowledge about digestion, health and healing to have a simple health philosophy.
+For the next several weeks, Friday blog posts will highlight some informative lessons learned from the book Be Your Own Doctor by Dr. Isabelle A. Moser.
+She is a healing arts practitioner and a Hygienist who has used all available knowledge about digestion, health and healing to have a simple health philosophy.
 Given time, the body can heal itself.
 As a hygienist, she believes in the healing powers of the body.
 Hygienic medicine believes that Disease is a part of living that you are responsible for and capable of handling yourself through preventative measures.
-Hygienists will clearly state that they cannot heal you, that only the body can heal itself if given a chance.
-In this post, we will be talking specifically about digestion’s effects on health and Disease.
+Hygienists will clearly state that they cannot heal you and that only the body can heal itself if given a chance.
+In this post, we will talk specifically about digestion’s effects on health and Disease.

 Basics of Digestion

 Digestion occurs when the foods we eat are chemically changed into water-soluble substances and thus can pass into the bloodstream and circulate through the body.
 These nutrients can go where nutrition is needed and as energy for performing bodily functions through circulation.
 Our bodies use nutritional substances for fuel, repair and rebuilding, and conduct incredibly complex biochemistry.